Sausage Ragu with Ricotta Gnocchi

 Remove with a slotted spoon and add to the sausage ragu, toss to coat and serve.

-- Use the highest quality ingredients you can afford this is especially important when it comes to the sausages and tomato puree (passata).
+- Quality - Use the highest quality ingredients you can afford this is especially important when it comes to the sausages and strained crushed tomatoes (passata).

-- The gnocchi dough can be made in advance, wrapped in cling film and placed in the fridge until you're ready to use it.
+- Gnocchi - The gnocchi dough can be made in advance, wrapped in cling film and placed in the fridge until you're ready to use it.
 You can make either ricotta gnocchi or potato gnocchi.

 Calories: 684kcal | Carbohydrates: 46g | Protein: 36g | Fat: 39g | Saturated Fat: 16g | Cholesterol: 190mg | Sodium: 991mg | Potassium: 885mg | Fiber: 3g | Sugar: 6g | Vitamin A: 2860IU | Vitamin C: 12.9mg | Calcium: 434mg | Iron: 5.6mg